crpressler/cline-test/README.md

       done'
 ```

-## Development Process
+## Development Process with Cline

-This project was developed through an AI-assisted process:
+This project demonstrates the power of AI-assisted development through Cline.
+The development process was:

-1. Initial requirements gathering and script creation
+1. Initial Requirements Phase:
+   - Stated the basic need for a webpage monitor
+   - Cline created the initial Python script

-2. Iterative improvements based on feedback:
+2. Iterative Improvement Phase:
-   - Added state persistence
+   - Requested stateful operation instead of continuous running
-   - Containerized the application
+   - Cline refactored the script to use file-based state
+   - Added Docker containerization
-   - Added Docker Compose for scheduling
+   - Implemented scheduling through Docker Compose
-   - Created cross-platform run scripts

-The entire codebase, including this README, was generated through AI interaction, demonstrating the potential of AI-assisted development in creating practical, production-ready applications.
+3. Documentation Phase:
+   - Requested GitHub-ready documentation
+   - Cline generated comprehensive README
+   - Added proper .gitignore configuration

+Each step was handled through natural conversation with Cline, which:
+- Understood the context of previous changes
+- Made appropriate modifications across multiple files
+- Provided clear explanations of changes
+- Maintained consistency across the codebase

+This development process shows how AI can:
+- Accelerate initial development
+- Handle complex refactoring
+- Manage multiple files and dependencies
+- Create comprehensive documentation
+- Adapt to changing requirements

 ## Notes